TwilioLatamEngHub/plugin-conversations-park-an-interaction/README.md

 ## Customization

 You may need a different use case then what this plugin does today.
-For example, currently when the customer writes a message, the task is routed to any available agent.
+For example, currently when the customer writes a message, the task is routed to the specific workflow you added in the .env file.
 If you need to route back to a specific agent, you can simply change the unpark-an-interaction serverless function accordingly ([details for this example here](https://www.twilio.com/docs/flex/developer/conversations/park-an-interaction#add-a-specific-agent-back-to-the-interaction)).

 ## Setup